samayoi0/pullreq/README.md

 # pullreq
-My elementary pull-request testing has not been completed yet.
+My elementary pull-request testing has been completed.